 Challenges in the Agriculture

 Starting the new millennium several challenges emerged in our Agricultural sector most especially in the rice industry.
 There were corruption issues with the Agriculture Department and the National Food Authority; a Government agency that regulates and maintains sufficient rice supplies for the staple food of Filipinos.
-Other issues include lack of government support for farming machineries like pre and post harvest facilities, conversion of agricultural land to residential or industrial, and the low trade price of rice produce from the farmers due to the proliferation of rice cartels.
+Other issues include lack of government support for farming machineries like pre and post-harvest facilities, conversion of agricultural land to residential or industrial, and the low trade price of rice production from the farmers due to the proliferation of rice cartels.

 The Rice Tarrification Law

 Fast forward in 2019, just recently on February 15 when Rice Tarrification Bill was enacted into law with a measure to deregulate rice importation of private businessmen and individuals from countries like Thailand and Vietnam.
 The law also made some restrictions on the power of NFA for regulation and importation of rice, and they will just maintain enough stocks of rice for calamities.
-One of the best promises included on the revised law is the annual 10 billion peso Rice Competitiveness Enhancement Fund for a 6-year period and will be assessed whether to continue or revise the measure.
-The RCEF is a common fund that will come from the rice import taxes that is said to be given to farmers in order to address the existing challenges in rice production like the purchase of farm machineries, to provide credit or loan service to farmers and for skills development in farming.
+One of the best promises included in the revised law is the annual 10 billion peso Rice Competitiveness Enhancement Fund for a 6-year period and will be assessed whether to continue or revise the measure.
+The RCEF is a common fund that will come from the rice import taxes that is said to be given to farmers to address the existing challenges in rice production like the purchase of farm machinery, to provide credit or loan service to farmers, and for skills development in farming.

-The effect to our rice farmers
+The effect on our rice farmers

-This new law seems a short term goal to address the current inflation when our poor families couldn't even afford to buy expensive rice.
+This new law seems a short-term goal to address the current inflation when our poor families couldn't even afford to buy expensive rice.
 However, this could also affect our local rice farmers when they could not sell their produce at a good price making them helpless and leaving no choice but to continue rice farming as a means of livelihood.

 © 2019 Del Cusay